2026 AIA Virginia Prize Jury Announced

 We are proud to announce that the first dinner will be held in Richmond on September 10th at the home of Burt Pinnock, FAIA.
 The attendance of Mayor Levar Stoney has been confirmed and we are working on inviting other local leaders.
 This initiative is planned to continue for five years with the hope of hosting anywhere between 25 to 50 dinners during this time frame in all corners of Virginia.
 Our hope is that this initiative is a seed project in which each of our local components will begin to host their own dinners to continue this dialogue.

-Meal after meal, we look forward to positioning our members
+Meal after meal, we look forward to positioning our members to be a valuable resource for the community.

-With service, Corey Clayborne, AIA, MBA Executive Vice President
+Corey Clayborne, AIA, MBA

 This July, the Virginia Center for Architecture was host to the Math Science Innovation Center’s Summer Regional Governor’s School program From the Ground Up.
 The program, aimed at middle school students, was a two-week exploration of the professions of architecture, planning, interior design and landscape architecture.
 Through hands-on activities, lectures, and visits to firms and sites — including the Virginia Museum of Fine Arts and Carlton Abbott’s striking sculptural installation at historic Pole Green — students learned about the language of architecture, investigated green design, and planned their own community from the ground up.